gtanzer/chimera/README.txt

 Different versions of the same function are mixed in the same call stack, so output varies, but state seems to be kept consistent.

+make
+./base
+./patcher

+Currently, the patcher sends the .o file for the update over a UDS to the original program.

 // --- webserver --------------------------------------

 I've been testing with: